-Replacement Leave Expiry and Bring Forward
+Replacement Leave Expiry Date and Bring Forward

-Modified on Wed, 12 Nov at 5:14 PM
+Modified on Thu, 4 Dec at 12:24 PM

 Replacement leave is earned for approved overtime and comes with an expiry period.
 This article explains how the expiry is calculated and how leave is carried forward to the next year.